 Peace lily is a resilient plant, and you will be surprised at how quickly it recovers.
 These plants are sensitive to chlorine, so if the water from your tap is heavily chlorinated, avoid using it or simply fill a container with water and let it sit overnight.

 In the morning, the chlorine will get filtered out.
 Pour the filtered water into a spray bottle and spritz your plant.

-Peace lily is a popular houseplant due to its ability to thrive indoors with temperatures most humans tend to enjoy.
+The peace lily is a popular houseplant due to its ability to thrive indoors in temperatures most humans tend to enjoy.
 It likes anywhere between 65 to 85 degrees and humidity.
 These plants aren’t fond of cold temperatures and dry winds.

 Anything below 45 degrees is a death sentence for these plants.
 To keep them away from harsh temperatures, be it cold or hot, it is best they stay indoors at all times.
 Also, avoid keeping them anywhere near heating or cooling appliances.

 Peace lilies don’t exactly come from the family of true lilies (Liliaceae), and that’s why they aren’t as toxic as their genuine lilies.
 However, they are still very toxic for your pets because of calcium oxalate in their system.